jorgefcduarte/hibernate-examples/phones/README.md

 username: sa
 password: password

-**OBS.: This project is simplified for learning reasons.
+**OBS.: This project is simplified for learning purposes.
 So don't expect uses of fancy design patterns here.**